ApolloAuto/apollo/modules/localization/msf/README.md

 ## Gnerate Localization Map
   Localization map is used for LiDAR-based localization, which is a grid-cell representation of the environment.
 Each cell stores the statistics of laser reflection intensity and altitude.
 The map is organized as a group of map nodes.
 For more information refer to `apollo/modules/localization/msf/local_map`.

   We provide a script (`apollo/scripts/msf_local_map.sh`) to generate localization map.
 You need to provide a group of point cloud frames (as .pcd file) and corresponding poses file.
-The format of the poses file is `pcd_number timestamp x y z qx qy qz qw x_std y_std`.
+The format of the poses file is `pcd_number timestamp x y z qx qy qz qw`.

 ## Instructions
   "We need to provide a detailed list to help users to set up their msf loclaization."